Andrei Năstase: Parliamentary Assembly of the Council of Europe, 2019

-During the Parliamentary Assembly of the Council of Europe (PACE) session held from June 24 to 28, 2019, the Republic of Moldova was represented by delegates Andrei Năstase of Platforma DA, Vlad Batrîncea of the Socialist Party (PSRM), and Mihai Popșoi of the Party of Action and Solidarity (PAS).
-The assembly was poised to deliberate on restoring Russia's membership, which had been suspended following the 2014 annexation of Crimea.
+During the Parliamentary Assembly of the Council of Europe (PACE) session held from June 24 to 28, 2019, the Republic of Moldova was represented by delegates Andrei Năstase of the Dignity and Truth Platform, Vlad Batrîncea of the Party of Socialists of the Republic of Moldova, and Mihai Popșoi of the Party of Action and Solidarity (PAS).
+The assembly was poised to deliberate on restoring Russia's membership, which had been suspended following the 2014 Russian annexation of Crimea.
 Moldovan representatives Năstase and Batrîncea both voted in favor to reinstate Russia to the human rights body, a move that saw substantial backing from a majority of European countries including Germany and France.

 "Which delegations in the Parliamentary Assembly of the Council of Europe voted against the resolution allowing for Russia's return to PACE?

 This decision, particularly Năstase's vote, sparked controversy and criticism back home.
-Former Mayor Dorin Chirtoacă vehemently opposed Năstase's stance, calling for his resignation from public offices and the leadership of his party.
+Former Mayor Dorin Chirtoacă opposed Năstase's stance, calling for his resignation from public offices and the leadership of his party.
 Defending his decision, Năstase argued that his vote was cast in the spirit of fostering democracy, human rights, and inter-state dialogue within Europe, emphasizing its importance for resolving the Transnistrian conflict and asserting that engagement could lead to positive influences on Russia regarding human rights and security for the oppressed.

 Alexandru Roitman, a spokesperson for the Ministry of External Affairs and European Integration, which was represented by PAS, clarified that the Moldovan officials' votes at PACE did not reflect the official of its government.
 Roitman further stated that the executive branch does not possess the authority to dictate how parliamentarians should vote, highlighting a separation of powers and the differing perspectives within the Moldovan political landscape regarding how it should handle Russia.

 2019 Chișinău mayoral election

 On September 21, 2019, Andrei Năstase initiated his campaign for the upcoming local general elections scheduled for October 20, 2019, under the banner of the ACUM Bloc, a coalition formed by the PAS and Platforma DA parties.
 However, his campaign faced legal challenges when Valeriu Munteanu, leader of the Save Bessarabia Union and an electoral competitor, filed a lawsuit against Năstase.
 Munteanu accused Năstase of violating electoral laws by incorporating images of Stephen III of Moldavia and the City Hall in his campaign materials.
-On October 5, 2019, the Chișinău Court of the Râșcani District ruled that Năstase must remove these images from his promotional content, further prohibiting the use of the disputed materials in his campaign and ordering the destruction of any remaining stock..
+On October 5, 2019, the Chișinău Court of the Râșcani District ruled that Năstase must remove these images from his promotional content, further prohibiting the use of the disputed materials in his campaign and ordering the destruction of any remaining stock.

 In the initial round of the Chișinău mayoral election on October 20, Năstase secured 31.08% of the vote, trailing behind his rival Ion Ceban, who received 40.19%.
 The subsequent runoff held on November 3 saw Năstase increase his share to 47.61% but ultimately fall short against Ceban, who clinched the mayoralty with 52.39% of the vote.